1904labs/streaming-data-pipeline/spark-hello-world/README.md

 The WordCountStreamingApp structured streaming app requires a Kafka cluster.
 The data on the topic is a list of sentences.

-Open up `WordCountStreamingApp.scala`.

-Configure the app to read from the Kafka cluster and write the output to the console.
+Open up `WordCountStreamingApp.scala` and configure the app so that it can read from Kafka.

+Run the app.
+What does the data look like?

 Refactor the app to do word count and print the top 10 counts to the console.

+What are some issues that you encountered with the data?

 # Known Issues